dariotrinchero/dariotrinchero.github.io/_pages/about.md

 ## My background

 I have a mixed background in pure mathematics and physics.
-I completed a bachelors in physics, Honours in mathematics, Masters in physics, and am working on my PhD in mathematics.
+I completed a bachelors in physics, Honours in mathematics, Master's in physics, and am working on my PhD in mathematics.

-My [Masters thesis](https://doi.org/10019.1/126944) investigated a natural quantum-to-classical transition arising (by the mechanism of decoherence) in the 3D fuzzy-sphere model of quantum mechanics on a spacetime with non-commutative geometry.
+My [Master's thesis](https://doi.org/10019.1/126944) investigated a natural quantum-to-classical transition arising (by the mechanism of decoherence) in the 3D fuzzy-sphere model of quantum mechanics on a spacetime with non-commutative geometry.
 I published [this paper](/publications/2023-03-01-pinhole) about my results.
-During my Masters years, I also took courses on general relativity, quantum computing, and solid-state physics.
+During my Master's years, I also took courses on general relativity, quantum computing, and solid-state physics.

 My [Honours mini-thesis](https://zenodo.org/record/8414171) was an expository account